June Cobb: Mexico City

 In June 1963, the CIA reapproved Cobb as an informant for WH/3-Mexico D.F., despite an October 1962 CIA security memo recommending no contact with her other than assessment.
 Later that year, Cobb was transferred to Mexico City and her cryptonym was changed to LICOOKY-1.

 Cobb then moved to Mexico City.
 She was a CIA asset for the Mexico City station, reporting to David Atlee Phillips.
 Warren Broglie, who was then managing Hotel Luma, passed information to Cobb that she relayed to station chief Winston M. Scott.
 When she was in need of a residence, her friend Eunice Odio suggested she call Elena Garro.

 Following the assassination of John F. Kennedy by Lee Harvey Oswald, and the release of the Warren Report, Cobb was privy to a conversation between Elena Garro, her sister Deva Guerrero, and her daughter.
 They expressed surprise at seeing Oswald's face in the newspapers, as they said they recognized him from a twist party at the home of Rubén Durán.
 They said that he was accompanied by two other men who looked like beatniks.
 In an October 5 report, Cobb informed the CIA of the conversation.
 Cobb wanted the women to tell American authorities what they knew, but advised them against going to the American embassy, instead suggesting that they go to Texas.
 Cobb was asked to leave Garro's home after their cat's back legs were found broken.

 Oswald had checked out a copy of The Shark and the Sardines from the Dallas Public Library on about November 6, 1963.
 The book had not been returned.

 As of December 1965, Cobb was roommates with Eunice Odio.
 In 1965 and 1966, Cobb set up Milton Abramson, a New York-based drug trafficker, Adela Castillo, and others for arrest by the FBI in the United States.

 Connection with Jerrie Cobb

 From 2009 to 2011 independent filmmaker Mary Haverstick was researching a documentary she wanted to make about Jerrie Cobb, an American pilot and aviator who was also part of the Mercury 13.
-The documentary was never made, but a book was written.
-That fictional account was dependent upon her biased and incomplete research which led Haverstick to erroneously conclude that Jerrie Cobb was a spy who used the name June Cobb.
+The documentary was never made, but Haverstick continued to visit with Jerrie about her life to write a biography.
+The two became close.
+Haverstick concluded that Jerrie Cobb was the well-known American spy June Cobb after several years of research and interaction between the author and Cobb.